Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 TL;DR

 🍋 Productboard is great product management software.
 It works well for customer feedback handling, backlog management and prioritization, product roadmapping.
 It lacks ideation, so you’ll have to use external tools to create features specification (Google Docs, Miro, etc).
-It doesn’t support Software Development process, so you will have to use Jira and integrate with it.
-Its customizability is not great, Productboard is quite opinionated.
+It doesn’t support Software Development process, so you will have to use Linear and integrate with it.
+It doesn’t support user research processes, so you will have to use Dovetail.
+Productboard’s customizability is good, but it is quite opinionated.

 🫒 Fibery is much more flexible and covers all product development areas.
-It lacks some depth in customer feedback handling (no Feedback Portal), roadmapping is slightly weaker in Fibery, and hierarchical backlog management is not there.
-However, you can create beautiful feature specs in Fibery, run software development process, and plan user research studies.
+It lacks some depth in customer feedback handling (no Feedback Portal), roadmapping is slightly weaker in Fibery (no dependency management) and start can be harder.
+However, you can create beautiful feature specs in Fibery, run software development process, and plan user research studies, so not so many additional tools to use.

-If you want to focus on backlogs and product roadmaps — Productboard will be a better choice.
-If you want to cover more product development processes — Fibery will work better.
+If you want to focus on backlogs and product roadmaps — Productboard might be a better choice.
+If you want to cover all product development processes — Fibery will work better.

 Philosophy